 - The impacts of trauma, illness or injury

-In addition to an MSW, social workers must garner at least two years of clinically supervised post-graduate experience before qualifying to work as an LCSW.
-It’s during this time that clinical social work hopefuls put their MSW knowledge to work and start preparing for the autonomous advanced social work practice that awaits.
+In addition to an MSW, one must complete at least two years of clinically supervised post-graduate experience before qualifying to become an LCSW social worker.
+It’s during this time that the student applies what he or she has learned and starts preparing for the advanced social work practice that awaits.

 Your advanced social work career awaits

 If you’re set on pursuing a rewarding profession, it’s natural to be drawn to social work.
 After digesting the information above, you should now realize that comparing MSW versus LCSW isn't exactly an equal comparison.

 Analyzing your options and weighing the differences between an MSW and an LCSW has hopefully made the path forward a bit clearer.
 They both lead to rewarding roles – and they both begin with a graduate-level education.

 Curious about what an MSW program includes?
 Explore our online Master of Social Work degree.

 Become a Student